BIOWORTH TED TALK

 Yet the Millennials are seeing the highest levels of suicide and divorce from any other generation before them.

-40% of the unemployed in the United States are Millennials.
+40%!o(MISSING)f the unemployed in the United States are Millennials.

 And older adults aren’t immune to the overload either.
 Adults 50 and over who once were able to assimilate information at a manageable rate are now seeing the effects of overload.